 The SEFSC proposes the following alternative and Council staff have included the wording with the addition of sub-alternatives as discussed above.
-The IPT will review this wording prior to the South Atlantic Council's December briefing book:

 New Proposed Alternative 4.
 Require NMFS to define file specifications and transmission methods for an output file from an electronic logbook, which will enable permit holders to enter logbook entries electronically via an electronic version of the logbook made available via computer or internet.
 Fishermen are required to submit their logbook reports electronically via a computer or via internet web-entry based on vessel attributes as defined by the SRD.
 Commercial catch and effort data are to be submitted in accordance with ACCSP standards.
 Require that catch and bycatch logbooks be completed before the vessel ties up at the end of the trip and are submitted by the reporting deadline specified below.
 Economic logbook information must be completed and sent by the deadline specified below, along with the catch/discard logbook.